silvae86/silvae86.github.io/_posts/2020-05-12-no-keyboard-shortcuts-ubuntu-20-04.markdown

 After upgrading to Ubuntu 20.04 I saw that my keyboard shortcuts no longer worked (`Ctrl + T,` `Shift Insert`, `Ctrl + V`...).
 The `Super` key also was not working.

-## Issues in terminal
+I was also editing text and felt that __sometimes__ the `Ctrl` key would fail on the first times I used `Ctrl + Shift + Left` or `Ctrl + Shift + Right` to select text.
+Seems like this is a [very old bug in Xorg](https://bugs.launchpad.net/xorg-server/+bug/36812), where `Ctrl + Shift` is captured by the system as a shortcut to change keyboard layout, instead of being considered a text selection operation.

-I also saw that while I was in the Terminal, pressing `Ctrl + U`, for example, would no longer delete the current command but instead just blink the cursor between white and black.
+In terminal, I saw that pressing `Ctrl + U`, for example, would no longer delete the current command but instead just blink the cursor between white and black, indicating that maybe some app was handling the shortcut before it reached the Terminal itself.

 ## Possible solution 1 - Disable Locate Pointer